remyleone/makesense/docs/quickstart.rst

 Configure the Contiki stack
 ---------------------------

 To compile and execute WSN simulation we use the Contiki_ operating system.
 We need to set up the fabric file that will be the orchestrator of our experiments to know where is the contiki folder.
-For that simply put the address of your current
+For that simply put the address of your current contiki in the *fabfile.py* at the root of makesense:
-contiki:

 .. code-block:: python

+    # Modify in your fabfile this line
-    CONTIKI_FOLDER = "/home/sieben/code/contiki"
+    CONTIKI_FOLDER = "/my/path/to/contiki"

 If you are satisfied with default you don't need to modify anything in the fabfile to get started.